 PHIL 348 Environmental Ethics.
 Surveys recent philosophical discourse on the rights and responsibilities of human beings in respect of animals, plants, ecosystems, and natural resources, devoting special attention to subjects such as climate change, species extinction, wilderness preservation, sustainability, consumerism, pollution, human population, and poverty Course covers major schools of thought on ethics within the environmental/ecology arena.
-Philosophical Mode of Inquiry (QPL).
 Cross-listed with PHIL 248.
 3 semester credit hours.
-Philosophy Core Elective.
+Philosophical MOI.

 PHIL 355 Philosophy of Law.
 Conceptual and moral investigation of the nature of the law and of practical legal issues, such as civil disobedience or the obligation to obey the law.
 3 semester credit hours.
+Philosophical MOI.
 Typically offered: Periodically.

 PHIL 360 Social and Political Philosophy.
 Course covers the philosophy of societal change, the forces that being about change and the revolutionary potential of change.
 Cross-listed with PHIL 260.
-Philosophical Mode of Inquiry (QPL).
 3 semester credit hours.
-Philosophy Core Elective.
+Philosophical MOI.